scottish1176/Resume-Projects/README.md

 # Resume-Projects
-These are my showcase projects for current and future employers
+These are some of the projects I worked on during my time at Tech Elevator